eastgenomics/exon_file_and_g2t_from_new_refseq_gff/README.md

 # gff2tsv

-Suite of scripts to convert refseq GFF to TSV using CDS.
+Script to convert refseq GFF to TSV using CDS.

 Info on the file: